Tag: argue

 Philippians 2:12–18

 The Philippians may be slacking off in ‘s absence.
 At least that seems to be Paul’s concern.
-When Paul speaks about “working out” , a better way to phrase it may be, do the in all that you do.
+When Paul speaks about “working out” , a better way to phrase it may be, do the life in all that you do.
 Don’t just there.
 He notes that God works through them, but that doesn’t spare them from doing something.

 Step 1 (left): Don’t grumble